Our sustainability approach and progress

 1. Drive growth in sustainability

-We invest in growth opportunities driven by our purpose, long-term growth drivers and evolving sustainability demands.
+We seek organic and acquisition growth opportunities driven by our purpose, long-term growth drivers and evolving sustainability demands that aim to increase and broaden the benefits enabled by our products and services.

 2. Support our people